uvarc/rc-website/content/userinfo/quickstart.md

 <div class = "card-group">
   <div class="card">
     <div class="card-block">
-      <h4 class="card-title">Systems</h4>
+      <h4 class="card-title">User Guides</h4>
         <p class="card-text">
-        UVA Research Computing can help you find the right system for your computational workloads.
-From supercomputers to HIPAA secure systems to cloud-based deployments with advanced infrastructure, various systems are available to researchers.
+        UVA Research Computing can help you find the right system or solution for your computational workloads.
+We have expertise in supercomputers, cloud deployments, image processing and bioinformatics, as well as storage and data management.
         </p>
-      <a href="/userinfo/systems/" class="card-link"><button class="btn btn-warning">Learn more</button></a>
+      <a href="/userinfo/user-guide/" class="card-link"><button class="btn btn-warning">Learn more</button></a>
     </div>
   </div>
 </div>